Matrixed-Link/balance-scraper/README.md

 ## Description

-Balance-Scraper is a Node.js application designed to fetch and monitor the ETH balance of a specified wallet address across multiple networks.
-It utilizes Web3.js for blockchain interactions and Prometheus for metric collection.
-The application supports dynamic network addition/removal via an environment configuration, making it highly flexible and adaptable.
+Balance-Scraper is a Node.js application designed to fetch and monitor the ETH balance of specified wallets across multiple networks, including Arbitrum and Polygon.
+It leverages Web3.js for blockchain interactions and Prometheus for metric collection.
+The application is configured via a `config.json` file, allowing for flexible and dynamic network and wallet management.

 ## Features

-- Fetch ETH balance from multiple networks (Arbitrum, Polygon, etc.).
+- Fetches ETH balances from multiple networks (Arbitrum, Polygon, etc.).
-- Prometheus integration for metric scraping.
+- Integrated with Prometheus for metric scraping.
-- Dockerized for easy deployment and scaling.
+- Docker support for easy deployment and scaling.
-- Dynamic network management through `.env` file configuration.
+- Configurable through `config.json` for dynamic wallet and network management.

 ## Prerequisites

 - Node.js (v18.5)
 - Docker and Docker Compose (for containerized setup)
-- An Ethereum wallet address

 ## Installation